 THE STORY BEHIND EL JIGUAL

 Dario’s coffee is mechanically de-pulped, allowed to sit dry in tanks to ferment, and then washed and moved to raised beds inside covered solar dryers.
-He grows the Colombia F6 variety recommended by the Colombian Coffee Growers Federation because it has high yields and is resistant to leaf rust.
-Quality has been a controversial topic with the Colombian varieties, but farmers like Dario are proving that with the proper attention and care these plants can produce an outstanding cup.
+He grows the Colombia F6 variety recommended by the Colombian Coffee Growers Federation for its high yields and resistance to leaf rust.
+Quality has been a controversial topic with the Colombian varieties, but farmers like Dario are proving that with the proper attention and care these plants can produce an outstanding crop.

-We’ve been visiting this area since 2011, and each year presents incredible growth in quality and consistency.
-Dario’s El Jigual is a beautifully round example of coffee from Huila, with a molasses depth and blackberry finish.
+We have been visiting this area since 2011, and each year the region shows growth in quality and consistency.
+With its round molasses depth and blackberry finish, El Jigual is an incredible example of a coffee from Huila, Colombia.